dhermes/gcloud-python-bigtable/README.md

-# Google Cloud BigTable Python Library (Alpha)
+# Google Cloud Bigtable Python Library (Alpha)

 ### An extension to [`gcloud-python`][1]

-The Google Cloud BigTable API only supports requests over HTTP/2.
+The Google Cloud Bigtable API only supports requests over HTTP/2.
 In order to support this, we'll rely on [`grpc`][2].
 Unfortunately, the install story of gRPC is still developing.
 We are working with the gRPC team to rapidly make the install story more user-friendly.